gdebissc/gdebissc.github.io/index.md

 Here is a selection of my publications:

-- Chamond, **de Bisschop**, Faria, Laoudi, Martynov, Sargueil, DEAD-box Helicase Intrinsically Disordered Domains and Structural Dynamics of HIV-1 RNA are Required to reveal DDX3X Catalytic Efficiency.
-Nuclei Acids Research, in press. : Unveiled the multiple turn-over activity of DDX3X, and its ability to unpack HIV-1 genomic RNA dimers involved in viral packaging.
+- Chamond*, **de Bisschop***, Faria, Laoudi, Martynov, Sargueil, *DEAD-box Helicase Intrinsically Disordered Domains and Structural Dynamics of HIV-1 RNA are Required to reveal DDX3X Catalytic Efficiency.* Nucleic Acids Research, in press. : Unveiled the multiple turn-over activity of DDX3X, and its ability to unpack HIV-1 genomic RNA dimers involved in viral packaging.
-- **de Bisschop**, Ameur, Ulryck, Benattia, Ponchon, Sargueil, Chamond.
-HIV-1 gRNA, a biological substrate, uncovers the potency of DDX3X biochemical activity.
+- **de Bisschop**, Ameur, Ulryck, Benattia, Ponchon, Sargueil, Chamond. *HIV-1 gRNA, a biological substrate, uncovers the potency of DDX3X biochemical activity*.
 Biochimie.
 2019: Demonstrated that the activity of DDX3 is highly dependent on the nature of the RNA substrate.
-- **de Bisschop**, Allouche, Frezza, Masquida, Ponty, Will, Sargueil.
-Progress toward SHAPE Constrained Computational Prediction of Tertiary Interactions in RNA Structure.
-Noncoding RNA: Developped tools to map non-canonical contats in RNA folding.
+- **de Bisschop**, Allouche, Frezza, Masquida, Ponty, Will, Sargueil. *Progress toward SHAPE Constrained Computational Prediction of Tertiary Interactions in RNA Structure*.
+Noncoding RNA.
+2021.
+Developped tools to map non-canonical contats in RNA folding.

 ## Contact